gytis-ivaskevicius/LimitlessUI/README.md

 1. LineColor - Color of the line.
 2. LineThikness - Thikness of hte line.
 3. AnimationEnabled - If setted to false - animatoin will not be drawn.
+4. Angle - Angle of the line.
+5. AnimationColor - Color of the animation.
+6. Val - Value of the animation.
+7. Vertical - On this parameter depends how line size is calculated.
 ### Methods:
 1. StartAnimating - Params: interval - How often should animation be drawn(16 for full 60fps), progress - how much should animation be changed each frame, startValue - value from which animation should be started drawn (-1 for current value)
 ### Notes: